Hugius/FabiEngine3D/doc/SCRIPTING.md

 - Functions can return a value, which can be saved in a variable.
 - Functions can have "parameters", which are values expected to be passed to the function.
 - Actual values that are passed to functions are called "arguments".
+- List values cannot be used as parameters/arguments.

 ### 11.2 Example Code